Important Notice: UB’s spring 2021 semester will begin on Feb. 1, 2021. View the academic calendar on the registrar’s website.

 Academic support is available to all students.
 Take advantage of one of the many free tutoring options at UB.
 Talk with your professor and/or academic advisor.

-Tutoring through Tutoring and Academic Support Services will be available in the fall 2020 term.
+Tutoring through Tutoring and Academic Support Services is available in the spring 2021 term.

 If you are having significant issues across all of your courses and the above options are not feasible, you may want to consider requesting an academic withdrawal.
 You will need to work directly with your academic advisor to complete the necessary paperwork.